 Melodic and aggressive, abrasive and pretty, political and universal, the music of Sterling Witt has many starting points.
 In addition to writing catchy, rocking and thought-provoking tunes, Witt is an accomplished painter whose visual work is as vibrant as his music.
-Released late last year, Witt's latest album, Satyagraha,which Witt calls his "greatest musical achievement", will definitely appeal to Nirvana fans (and not only because it was produced by Steve Albini).
+His art is currently on display at our Lackman location.
+Witt's most recent album, Satyagraha, which Witt calls his "greatest musical achievement", will definitely appeal to Nirvana fans (and not only because it was produced by Steve Albini).
 We are very fortunate to share an interview with and book, music and movie recommendations from Sterling Witt.

 Please introduce yourself.
 Where do you live and work?

 I am an artist.
 I live in Missouri.
 I split my time between the East Crossroads of Kansas City and the Art Farm near Freeman, Missouri (about 45 min south of KC).
 The Art Farm is an isolated oasis in the country designed for making art and music.
 We do not have Internet or TV.